Gilberto Borges has sent you a link to a blog:

 The evolutionary

-psychology
+psychology approach

-to
+to human

-human
+to human

-has led
+development has led

-Dunbar's number, proposed by British anthropologist Robin Dunbar.
+to the theory of Dunbar's number, proposed by British anthropologist Robin Dunbar.
 He theorized that there is a limit of

-approximately 150 people with whom a human can maintain stable
+approximately 150 people with whom a human can maintain stable social relationships.[5]

 Childhood friends